 If you have an even number of nodes temporarily while adding or removing nodes for maintenance or replacement, your deployment maintains HA as long as you have quorum.

-Specify the pod density of cluster nodes:
+Specify the pod density of cluster nodes and the container runtime:

 For standalone clusters, allowable values for